abuted/abuted.github.io/essays/final-project-idea.md

 - **Dashboard**: Displays a summary of current classes, quick links to syllabuses, and a snapshot of upcoming deadlines.
 - **Classes Tab**: Lists all registered courses with links to detailed course information, including instructor contact details and office hours.
 - **Syllabuses Tab**: Provides direct access to downloadable or viewable syllabuses for each course.
 - **Calendar Tab**: Features a visually intuitive calendar that marks due dates for assignments, tests, and projects.
-It includes color-coded categories for different types of tasks.

 ## Use Case Ideas
 - **A student checks their upcoming assignments**: Logging into the webpage, a student can quickly navigate to the Calendar tab to view all due dates.